hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_inference_cluster.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

 * `id` - The ID of the Machine Learning Inference Cluster.

+* `identity` - An `identity` block as defined below, which contains the Managed Service Identity information for this Machine Learning Inference Cluster.

+---

+A `identity` block exports the following:

+* `principal_id` - The Principal ID for the Service Principal associated with the Managed Service Identity of this Machine Learning Inference Cluster.

+* `tenant_id` - The Tenant ID for the Service Principal associated with the Managed Service Identity of this Machine Learning Inference Cluster.

 ## Timeouts